The first teeth

 Tooth gel for cooling

-Cooling tooth gels with chamomile or homeopathic and herbal preparations from the pharmacy can have a soothing effect by reducing itching and providing short-term relief.
+Cooling tooth gels with camomile or homeopathic and herbal preparations from the pharmacy can have a calming effect by reducing itching and providing short-term relief.

 -

-Be sure to make sure your baby drinks plenty during this time.
+Make sure that your baby drinks a lot during this time.

-It is wrong to think that the milk teeth do not need to be cared for so thoroughly because they fall out anyway.
-The milk teeth need careful care from the very beginning.
-Because every diseased tooth, and this also applies to milk teeth, causes your child great pain.
+It is wrong to believe that milk teeth do not need to be cared for so thoroughly because they will fall out anyway.
+Milk teeth need careful care right from the start.
+This is because every sick tooth, and this also applies to milk teeth, causes your child great pain.

 Milk teeth also have important tasks for maintaining dental health: